-Based in Los Angeles, Shulman served as principal cellist of the Los Angeles Philharmonic for several years, performed chamber music with such luminaries as Imogen Cooper, Jean Yves Thibaudet, John Ogden, Jeffrey Kahane, Stephen Hough, Vladimir Ashkenazy, Lynn Harrell, and Cho-Liang Lin, among many others, and had cello concertos written for him by Christopher Stone, Nathaniel Levisay and Maria Newman.
-His is a career of many dimensions, including extensive work in television and film music, ranging into concerts alongside the famed German rock/classical guitarist Uli Jon Roth, and his solo turn on Sir Elton John’s recording of Candle in the Wind, in tribute to Princess Diana and parenthetically the highest selling “single” of all time.
+Based in Los Angeles, Andrew Shulman served as principal cellist of the Los Angeles Philharmonic for several years, performed chamber music with such luminaries as Imogen Cooper, Jean Yves Thibaudet, John Ogden, Jeffrey Kahane, Stephen Hough, Vladimir Ashkenazy, Lynn Harrell, and Cho-Liang Lin, among many others, and had cello concertos and other works written for him by Christopher Stone, Nathaniel Levisay, Maria Newman, Aaron Zigman, Bruce Broughton and James Newton Howard.
+His is a career of many dimensions, including extensive work in television and film music, ranging into concerts alongside the famed German rock/classical guitarist Uli Jon Roth, and a solo turn on Sir Elton John’s recording of “Candle in the Wind 1997” in tribute to Princess Diana and parenthetically the highest selling “single” of all time.